nielswitte/OpenSim-CMS/api/README.md

 ### Create a new user

 To create a new user the following API url can be used with a PUT request.
-The data is example data from a WebKit PUT request
+The data is example data from a WebKit PUT request (without the headers)

 ```http
 PUT /api/user/ HTTP/1.1